Board and Committees

 Education

-Medical Degree, Michigan State University College of Human Medicine
+B.S.
+Wildlife Biology, Michigan State University; Medical Degree, Michigan State University College of Human Medicine

-I practiced Family Medicine in Minneapolis for 36 years and spent time leading our group of up to 25 providers.
+I practiced Family Medicine in Minneapolis for 36 years and spent time leading a group of up to 25 providers.
 I was a clinical professor at the University of MN teaching medical students and medical residents for 25 years.
+My previous board positions included Minneapolis North Memorial Medical Center Chief of Staff, CareVan/Medisys Corporation, and MMIC/Constellation Mutual Insurance Company.

 Other

-My wife and I live in Grand Marais.
-I retired from family medicine in 2016.
 I am committed to the conservation of our beautiful Arrowhead region with an interest in sailing, canoeing, arts, and the history of Cook County.

 David Coleman